swaechter/jooq-gradle-testcontainer-flyway-example/README.md

 * Module `generator`: This module provides a custom SQL testcontainer that bootstraps an [PostgreSQL] SQL server in a Docker container, establishes a connection to it and executes the migration scripts.
 After the execution, the jOOQ code generation can be applied/executed and the container can be stopped and thrown away.
 This example provides an implementation for PostgreSQL, but it should be interchangeable with other SQL servers.
 * Module `application`: The main [web] application that contains the Flyway migration scripts and that triggers the jOOQ code generation.
 The application writes and reads account data to a PostgreSQL database(This database has to exist locally/provided by another persistent Docker container).
 For the code generation, the custom `generator` is used.
 This generator will start a test database, apply the Flyway migration scripts and generate the DSL code that the `application` will use and package.

 So all in all the `generator` code only exists at compile time to bootstrap and trigger the jOOQ code generation.
-The module won't be packaged into the application.jar (but of course it's compiled result database.jar will be packaged into application.jar)
+The module won't be packaged into the application.jar.

 ## Instructions